Confessions of a Top MLO – Interview by Brian Stevens

 Brian: Okay.
 What was the circumstance like?
 Let me ask you this.
 When is it okay to fire a referral partner or how much, how much should you take before you fire that person?

 Monica: I think it’s just about setting boundaries and if they’re doing something that you’re not comfortable with or they’re not being respectful of your time or they’re being disrespectful for your team, which is what came up for me with this one particular realtor, it’s just having the conversation to let them know, hey, that’s, you know, it’s not cool.
 It’s not working for me.
 I’m letting them know that that behavior doesn’t work and if they’re apologetic or if they say, you know what, I’m sorry.
 I shouldn’t have done it.
 Won’t do that again.
 All right, let’s give it another go.
-But if they continue to have abusive behavior, then it’s, you know, what, I don’t think I’m the right lender for you.
+But if they continue to have abusive behavior, then I don’t think I’m the right lender for you.

 Imposing Structure On the Week